July 3 – July 15

-We start the day in the Landmannalaugar region where we will explore more the varied landscape this area has to offer before heading towards the coast where we stop at the photographers favorite waterfall Seljalandsfoss.
-Driving along the steep mountains of Eyjafjöll (home of the famous Eyjafjallajökull volcano) we will shoot more waterfalls, old buildings and some Icelandic horses.
+We head down to the coast towards the coast where we stop at the photographers favorite waterfall Seljalandsfoss.
+Driving along the steep mountains of Eyjafjöll (home of the famous Eyjafjallajökull volcano) we will shoot more waterfalls, old buildings, seascapes and some Icelandic horses.

 The photogenic pinnacles of Reynisdrangar are first on the agenda along with the black lava sand beaches near Vík before driving towards Skaftafell.
 Along the way will stop at the moss covered lava fields of Eldhraun and some old farm buildings.
 At Skaftafell we will shoot the glaciated peaks of Mt. Öræfajökull in the soft evening light.

 After a good rest we start the day by visiting Svartifoss a waterfall surrounded by basalt columns before taking a tractor trailer ride to Ingólfshöfði to photograph friendly Puffins and not as friendly great Skua.
 We will spend the rest of the day/evening/night photographing glacier lagoons including the photogenic Jökulsárlón.
 We will overnight close to Jökulsárlón at a country guest house called Hali.

 More glacier lagoons as we will visit the off the beaten track glacier lagoons before heading further east to photograph the jagged peaks of Vestrahorn.
 We will have another go at Jökulsárlón in the evening in case we where not lucky with conditions the day before.